mezzio/mezzio-swoole/docs/book/v3/async-tasks.md

 ];
 ```

-Unlike the previous example, however, you do not need to trigger this event yourself; it gets triggered by the `SwooleRequestHandlerRunner` service.
+Unlike the previous example, however, you do not need to trigger this event yourself; it gets triggered by the `SwooleRequestHandlerRunner`.

 ### Queueing task data for the TaskEventDispatchListener